tkLayout/tkLayout/README.md

 gcc version 13.1.0
 ```

-If your environment can see the CVMFS, you can run a bash shell and then from inside the repository home directory:
+If you are on AlmaLinux-9 and your environment can see the CVMFS, you can run a bash shell and then from inside the repository home directory:

 ```
 source setup_el9.sh
 ```

-Currently, **tkLayout** only supports AlmaLinux-9.
+**tkLayout** is also compatible with Ubuntu, though it is not the main supported version.

 # Compilation